jirotubuyaki/ThunderBayesR/README.md

 This method exhibits a two dimensional graph for the method "crp_gibbs".
 Let’s args be:
   ・ data : a matrix of data for clustering.
 Rows are data i and cols are dimensions of data.
-  ・ z_result : a vector expresses cluster numbers for each data i and the output of the method "crp_gibbs".
+  ・ z_result : a vector denotes the number of a cluster for each data i and it is the output of the method "crp_gibbs".

 ## Example
-Data is generated from three Normal distributions and mu_0 = (-1,1) , mu_1 = (-1.3,-1.3) , mu_2 = (1, -1) and sigma_0 = 0.3 , sigma_1 = 0.02 , sigma_2 = 0.3.
+Data is generated from three normal distributions and mu_0 = (-1,1) , mu_1 = (-1.3,-1.3) , mu_2 = (1, -1) and sigma_0 = 0.3 , sigma_1 = 0.02 , sigma_2 = 0.3.
 The result is plotted as a graph and each data joins in any cluster.
-The graph is given by below.
+The graph is given by below

 ![equa](./readme_images/figure_1.png "eque")